basetta/basetta.github.com/source/_posts/2012-05-12-extract-a-directory-from-a-git-branch-slash-repository-preserving-the-history.markdown

 comments: true
 categories: Git
 ---
-At work we wanted to extract from a branch a subdirectory containing a specific feature that had to be use from everyone in the team.
+At work we wanted to extract from a branch a subdirectory containing a specific feature that had to be used from everyone in the team.

 Just for sake of example, let's define the terms of our problem.
 Our repository (MAIN) structure looks like: